Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Which Breed Is Right for You?

-For individuals that live in an apartment in the city, seniors that live alone, or those looking for a show dog, the better option for you may be the Toy Poodle.
-Toy Poodles are highly intelligent and trainable but need a consistent pack leader.
-As a show dog, the Toy Poodle is a talented dog that can compete in agility, retrieval, watchdog, performing tricks, and competitive obedience.
+For individuals who live in an apartment in the city, seniors who live alone, or those looking for a show dog, the better option may be the Toy Poodle.
+They are highly intelligent and trainable but need a consistent pack leader.
+As a show dog, the Toy Poodle is a talented pup that can compete in agility, retrieval, watchdog, tricks, and competitive obedience.

 The toy breed is not necessarily a bad match for an active family with smaller children, however.
 They just need to be well-trained, know their boundaries, and consistently follow the rules.
 Otherwise, they can exhibit bad behaviors like nipping, demanding, and growling.